viktoriag373/html-vue-test/README.md

 # html vue test

 ## Objective
-Provide a responsive presentation of files and folders in any style of your choice
+Provide a responsive presentation of files and folders in any style of your choice and publish on github pages

 ## Structure
 - **data/list.js** - data that describes the list of files and folders